aweymo-ui/tideflats/index.md

 * [Longform audio version of this presentations](https://andrewweymouth.bandcamp.com/album/the-tideflats), created for the 2022 University of Washington Storytelling Fellowship

+{% include alert.html text="Note: In an effort to make this slideshow and supplementary workshop site widely accessible to different age groups and demographics, I have excluded all graphic visual material related to animal processing.
+If you are interested in this material, exploring the links in the [Image Credits](https://aweymo-ui.github.io/tideflats/content/6_images.html) section will direct you to the full archive." color="light" align="right" %}

 {% include toc.html %}

 ------